nehalmr/dictionary_by_nehalmr/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/nehalmr/dictionary_by_nehalmr.svg)](https://github.com/nehalmr/dictionary_by_nehalmr/issues)

 ## Overview
-The **Dictionary by Nehalmr** is a Python-based project that allows users to find meanings, synonyms, and antonyms of words interactively.
+The **Dictionary by Nehalmr** is a Flutter-based project that allows users to find meanings, synonyms, and antonyms of words interactively.
 This lightweight application is ideal for students, professionals, or anyone looking to quickly understand the nuances of words.

 ## Features
 - **Word Definitions**: Provides precise meanings of words.